MohamedAhmedAllam/DeepRL-Autonomous-Vehicle-ROS/README.md

 images fed from the camera as input.
 A comparative study of the results is done based on specific evaluation criteria.

-read the report (graduation-design-project.pdf) for detailed description of the work.
+Read the report (graduation-design-project.pdf) for detailed description of the work.